einsteinguang/interactive_highway_simulation/README.md

 Create a python3.6 virtual environment and install all the dependencies via `pip install -r requirements.txt`.

+Inside the virtual environment, do `cd mc_sim_highway` and `python setup.py install` for installing the precompiled monte-carlo-simulation from c++/boost-python extension.

 # Running test simulation

 Run `python3 simulation_multilane.py`, its `test_load_scene()` function will be executed, where `agents.yml`